Affected by the BlueJeans news? We're here to help

 Guidance on reporting security incidents to Pexip's security team.

-Pexip has a number of software engineers tasked with responding to security vulnerabilities in Pexip's products.
+Pexip has a number of software engineers tasked with responding to security issues in Pexip’s products.
 They can be contacted by sending an email to securityreports@pexip.com.
+A GPG public key is available to enable encryption of reports sent to the team.

-The team works closely with Pexip R&D and also with the Pexip support organization to manage the response to security incidents.
+The team works closely with Pexip R&D and with the Pexip support organisation to manage the response to security reports.

-1. Pexip is made aware of a relevant security incident, either from internal research, external reports or CVE monitoring.
+1. Pexip is made aware of a relevant security issue, either from internal research, external reports or CVE monitoring.

-2. Prioritize and assign resources according to incident severity.
+2. Prioritize and assign resources according to issue severity.

 3. Develop fix or workaround.
 Assess impact of solution.